ammiranda/ammiranda.com/content/posts/fixing-hugo-build-using-github-actions.md

 ## The Problem

-I created a build workflow file in the repo to utilize Github Actions.
+I created a build workflow file in the repository to utilize Github Actions.

 ```yaml
 name: build